Discovery and Validation of Novel Targets for Safe and Effective Treatment of Pain

 About the Program

-This program seeks to accelerate the scientific discovery and validation of treatment targets for acute and chronic pain conditions in order to reduce reliance on opioid medications and speed the development of effective pain medications that have little or no abuse liability.
-This research enables basic discovery of biological targets in the peripheral and central nervous systems, as well as in the immune and other body systems involved in detecting and transmitting painful signals across diseases.
-This research also explores understudied genes and proteins (the druggable genome and proteome) associated with pain, pain perception, and opioid use disorder that might serve as markers or targets for treatment.
+This program aims to identify new, non-addictive biological targets in the peripheral and central nervous systems, as well as in the immune system and other body organs and tissues involved in detecting and transmitting pain signals.
+The research also explores understudied genes and proteins (the “druggable” genome and proteome) associated with pain, pain perception, and opioid use disorder that might serve as markers or targets for treatment.

-Within this program, the Program to Reveal and Evaluate Cells-to-Gene Information that Specify Intricacies, Origins, and the Nature of Human Pain (PRECISION Human Pain) network will capitalize on recent technological advances to understand the cellular and molecular characteristics of human tissues involved in pain processing.
-This information will be used to validate human therapeutic targets using a variety of cellular assay systems and reproducibility testing in multiple laboratories.
-This cutting-edge research approach will enable future translational research and the development of non-addictive pain therapies for human pain conditions.
+Within this program, the Program to Reveal and Evaluate Cells-to-Gene Information that Specify Intricacies, Origins, and the Nature of Human Pain (PRECISION Human Pain) network focuses on research efforts to identify and describe mechanisms underlying pain experiences in humans rather than animal models.
+The PRECISION network coordinates, curates, harmonizes, and integrates comprehensive datasets generated from this research.
+The network’s human-focused research capitalizes on recent technological advances to study human tissues and cells involved in pain processing.
+A key goal is to identify molecular signatures, cell types, and cellular function signatures that underlie human pain pathways.
+These activities will enable future translational research and the development of non-addictive pain therapies for human pain conditions.

 Open Funding Opportunities